hydro-sdk/hydro-sdk.io/docs/design-documents/swid.md

 SWID's [Dart backend](https://github.com/hydro-sdk/hydro-sdk/tree/master/lib/swid/backend/dart) is responsible for producing Dart code that can be loaded into CFR to provide bindings for a given Dart package.

-SWID's [Typescript backend](https://github.com/hydro-sdk/hydro-sdk/tree/master/lib/swid/backend/ts) is responsible for producing Typescript code that accurately projects the given Dart package and works with the associated Dart binding code to allow consumers to access, allocate and extend classes from the given Dart package.
+SWID's [TypeScript backend](https://github.com/hydro-sdk/hydro-sdk/tree/master/lib/swid/backend/ts) is responsible for producing TypeScript code that accurately projects the given Dart package and works with the associated Dart binding code to allow consumers to access, allocate and extend classes from the given Dart package.